-- Risk appetite and Risk strategy orientations; - yearly review of strategic goals, budgeting, and the capital planning process; - the internal capital adequacy assessment process (ICAAP) and the internal liquidity adequacy assessment process (ILAAP) process; - recovery plan activities; - other internal stress-testing capabilities, early warning systems and regular risk analysis; - · regulatory and internal management reporting.
+- Risk appetite and Risk strategy orientations; - A yearly review of strategic goals, budgeting, and the capital planning process; - The internal capital adequacy assessment process (ICAAP) and the internal liquidity adequacy assessment process (ILAAP) process; - Recovery plan activities; - Other internal stress-testing capabilities, early warning systems and regular risk analysis; - Regulatory and internal management reporting.

 The Group is engaged in contributing to sustainable finance by incorporating environmental, social, and governance (ESG) risks into its business strategies, risk management framework, and internal governance arrangements.
-With the adoption of the NLB Group Sustainability programme, the Group implemented sustainability elements into its business model.
+With the adoption of the NLB Group Sustainability programme, the Group implemented the main sustainability elements into its business model.
 The goal of this strategic, organisation-wide initiative is to ensure sustainable financial performance of the Group by considering ESG risks and opportunities in its operations, and to actively contribute to a more balanced and inclusive economic and social system.
 Thus, sustainable finance integrates ESG criteria into the Group's business and investment decisions for the lasting benefit of the Group's clients and society.
+Moreover, the Bank as a member of the UN Net-Zero Banking Alliance, publicly disclosed its Net-Zero commitment and corresponding targets.
+With this step, the Bank pledged to align its lending and investment portfolio with net-zero emissions by 2050.

-NLB Group's Sustainability Committee oversees the integration of the ESG factors to the NLB Group business model.
+NLB Group's Sustainability Committee oversees the integration of the ESG factors to the Group business model and corresponding operations.
 The management of ESG risks addresses the Group's overall credit approval process, collateral evaluation process, and related credit portfolio management, which follows ECB and EBA guidelines tending toward their comprehensive integration into all relevant processes.
 The availability of ESG data in the region where the Group operates is still lacking.
-Nevertheless, the Group has set the process of obtaining relevant ESG-related data from its clients, which is prerequisite for adequate decision-making.
+Nevertheless, the Group has set the process of obtaining relevant ESG-related data from its clients, which is a prerequisite for adequate decision-making.